majidypd/GermanArticlePro/policy.md

             "id": "11",
             "title": "Cookies and analysis tools"
         },
         {
             "content": "We reserve the right to change or update these Terms at any time.
-You will be notified of any such changes.
-Continued use of the App after any such changes constitutes your acceptance of the updated Terms.", "id": "12",
+We encourage you to regularly review these Terms of Use to stay informed about any changes.
+By continuing to use our services, you acknowledge and agree to be bound by the most current version of these Terms of Use.
+We reserve the right to update these Terms at any time, and your continued use of our services after any such update constitutes your acceptance of the updated Terms.", "id": "12",
             "title": "Changes to these Terms"
         },